Hotel credit cards come in many shapes and sizes.

 Marriott Bonvoy Boundless cardholders also receive automatic Silver Elite status in the program.
 While this is considered an entry-level status tier, Silver Elite members do receive 10% bonus points on eligible paid stays and priority late checkout (when available).

 With this card, you’ll also receive 15 elite night credits every calendar year toward the next tier of Marriott status.
-You can also earn an additional credit toward elite status for every $5,000 you spend on the card.
+You can earn an additional credit toward elite status for every $5,000 you spend on the card as well.

 Even better, you can get one set of elite night credits from a Marriott personal card and one more set of elite night credits from a Marriott business card, such as the Marriott Bonvoy Business® American Express® Card.